blueschistrocks/stock-analysis/Challenge/Resources/Written_Report.md

 ## Disadvantages of Refactoring

-There really are no disadvantages in refactoring the code for the client, with the exception of paying to do the refactoring, however the cost would likely be offset by the more efficient code.
-I did find it difficult to do at first to do the refactoring, so it could be a disadvantage for an analysis that does not have syntax experience with VBA to do the refactoring.
+There really are no disadvantages in refactoring the code for the client, with the exception of paying someone to do the refactoring, however the cost would likely be offset by the more efficient code.
+I did find it difficult at first to do the refactoring, so it could be a disadvantage for an analysis that does not have syntax experience with VBA to do the refactoring efficently.

 ## Run Times for Original and Refactored Code